Bit1100/React-Redux-MaterialUI-Search-App/README.md

 ## State Management

-Used Redux for catering all the components data needs.
+Used Redux and its hooks - useSelector() and useDispatch() hooks for catering all the components data needs.

 ## Best Practices

-Files are well-organised, components, context, storage, images, styles and are in separate file making app structure clear to understand and scalable in nature.
+Function Composition using pipe(), Files are well-organised, components, context, storage, images, styles and are in separate file making app structure clear to understand and scalable in nature.